 what is ingleton waterfall trail

-Ingleton Waterfalls trail in North Yorkshire is an 8km (5 miles) long walk around some of the most scenic and breathtaking waterfalls and woodland in the North of the country.
+Ingleton Waterfalls trail is located in the Yorkshire Dales in North Yorkshire.
+The trail is an 8km (5 miles) long walk around some of the most scenic and breathtaking waterfalls and woodland in the North of the country.

 The trail is fairly easy for anyone with a basic level of fitness and usually takes around 2.5 hours to complete.
 The walk starts in the car park and finished in the village or Ingleton.
 You’ll see some beutiful wildlife, rare plants and of course the powerfull waterfalls that make this hike so special;